The Genesis of Cheeky Kitchen

 The Secret Life of Lark

 Long-time blog readers will know I've transformed in big ways since the early days.
-Since that writing that first blog post, life has changed a lot.
+Since starting that first blog, life has changed a lot.
 In the last 9 years, I've lost my religion, survived divorce, taught myself how to lose 15 pounds, watched four beautiful babies grow from tots to teens, navigated the oft-exhausting waters of single motherhood, gotten two tattoos, launched two new companies and a variety of incredible projects, discovered how to date again, partnered with an incredible man, learned how to integrate said incredible man (who had no children of his own) into a pre-fabbed family of 5, taken up mountain biking, built a stunning photography studio and encouraged a passionate family-wide addiction to local coffee shops.

 I believe in living life with arms and eyes wide open.
 I believe cleansing comes after you've climbed a mountain on clipless pedals.
 That the uncomfortable, awkward moments of trying-new-things are worth sitting in.
 I believe in words and wildness, live for creative expression and love the groundedness I feel when surrounded by people I love.